MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 # HoloLens Kiosk reference information

 This page contains helpful information for setting up your HoloLens device's kiosk mode.
-This include AUMIDs for inbox apps and locating yours, as well as several XML samples for Kiosk mode, that are just a few edits away from being ready to use for several different senarios.
-For information on setting up a Kiosk please read the [set up a Kiosk page.](hololens-kiosk.md)
+This includes AUMIDs for inbox apps and locating yours, and several XML samples for Kiosk mode, that are just a few edits away from being ready to use for several different senarios.
+For information on setting up a Kiosk, read the [set up a Kiosk page.](hololens-kiosk.md)

 ## HoloLens AUMIDs